top of page

 Curds Hall Barn 1938 Map.PNG

-Meet The Team, our Venue Manager Eleanor (right) and our Events Coordinator Annabelle.
+Meet The Team, our Venue Manager Eleanor and our Events Coordinator Evie.
 With over 20 years of wedding experience they are the perfect fit to help guide you through the process of planning your big day and to make sure it all goes smoothly.

 CURD HALL -1-min.JPG